inadvertently/mtz-client-css/README.md

 # mtz-client-css
-Fairly simple source for a clean, sleek GUI on krunker
+Fairly simple source for a clean, sleek GUI on krunker.io

 - Use any extension that allows you to implement Custom CSS for a website.
 Highly recommend **User CSS**